ratish11/dbms_relational_algebra/README.md

 - go to the root folder of the project.
 - run the following commands: `make`

+## How to compile and run:
+- go to the root folder of the project.
+- execute following command:
+`javac -g MovieDB.java`
+- execute following command:
+`java MovieDB`

 ### Contributors:
 - Ratish Jha(@ratish11)